GabrielH-02/bravos-barbershop/README.md

 **‘My Appointments’ page**
 ![accessibility-source-appointments](documentation/bbb-lighthouse-07.png)

-As a result, the accessibility of the whole is not the greatest but it is usually within the 90% benchmark.
+As a result, the accessibility of the whole site is not the greatest but it is usually within the 90% benchmark.

 ## Bugs